jhaakma/EasyMCM/docs/components/settings/classes/TextField.rst

     *Optional: default false*

+press (function)
+    A function that happens before the update() function.
+Can be overriden to add a confirmation message before updating.

 sNumbersOnly (string)
     The text shown in a messageBox when the user entered an invalid input when numbersOnly is true.